Matrix weighted Poincar\'e inequalities and applications to degenerate elliptic systems: Introduction

 \begin{theorem} If $1<p<\infty$ and $W$ is a matrix A${}_p$ weight, then there exists $\epsilon \approx \Ap{W} ^{- \max\{1, \frac{p'}{p}\}}$ and $C \approx \Ap{W} ^{\max\{ 1 + \frac{2p'}{p}, 2 + \frac{p'}{p}\}}$ where for each cube $Q$ and $\V{f} \in C^1 (Q)$.\end{theorem}

-As will be apparent from the proof, note that we can in fact replace the cube $Q$ in Theorems \ref{MainThmSob} and \ref{MainThmPoin} with an open ball $B$ so long as we have that $\vec{f} \in C_0 ^1(B)$ (respectively $\vec{f} \in C^1(B)$).
+As will be apparent from the proof, we can in fact replace the cube $Q$ in Theorems \ref{MainThmSob} and \ref{MainThmPoin} with an open ball $B$ so long as we have that $\vec{f} \in C_0 ^1(B)$ (respectively $\vec{f} \in C^1(B)$).
 Further, despite the unpleasant appearance of $\epsilon$ and $C$ in general, note that when $p = 2$ (which is most relevant for applications) we have $\epsilon \approx [W]_{\text{A}_2} ^{-1}$ and $C \approx [W]_{\text{A}_2} ^ 3$.
+The upper dependence on $\epsilon$ is sharp even in the scalar case by considering the power weights of the form $w_s(x)=|x|^{n-s}$ as $s\ra 0$.
 Note that the discrepancy between this bound and the one for fractional integral operators is due to the more complicated stopping time argument needed to prove Theorems \ref{MainThmSob} and \ref{MainThmPoin} (see Lemma \ref{StoppingTimeLemma}.)
 Moreover, it is very likely that the A${}_p$ dependence on $C$ above can be improved when $\epsilon = 0$ (via a different proof), though we will not explore this possibility in this paper.

 Before we continue we will make an important comment on the results in \cite{FKS,M} compared to Theorems \ref{MainThmSob} and \ref{MainThmPoin}.
 Note that Theorems \ref{MainThmSob} and \ref{MainThmPoin} contain the term $|Q|^{-1}$ as compared to the weighted measure of a cube (or really a ball) in \cite{FKS,M}.
 Most likely this is due to the fact that the ``matrix weighted measure" of a level set makes no sense.
 In particular, this fact forces us to use a much different matrix weighted maximal function to prove Theorems \ref{MainThmSob} and \ref{MainThmPoin} as compared to the maximal function used in \cite{FKS,M}.
-Moreover, it is not even clear what an appropriate replacement for the weighted measure of a cube/ball would be in the matrix case.

-Furthermore, because of this fact, one would be hard pressed to even attempt to define the ``matrix weighted weak type space" $L^{p, \infty} (W)$ when $W$ is a matrix weight.
-In particular, it is very unlikely that the weak type/truncation method used in \cite{LN,LMPT} has any chance of working in the matrix weighted setting.
+It is not even clear what an appropriate replacement for the weighted measure of a cube/ball would be in the matrix case.
+We also note that the Poincar\'e and Sobolev inequalities contained in \cite{FKS} show gains on the left of the form $1\leq q\leq \frac{n}{n-1}p+\delta$ for some $\delta>0$.
+However, our Poincar\'e inequalities have gains on both the left and the right and it is for this reason (among those mentioned) that we do not obtain the same sharp exponents that are contained in \cite{FKS}.
+Furthermore, because of this fact, one would be hard pressed to even attempt to define the ``matrix weighted weak type space" $L^{p, \infty} (W)$ when $W$ is a matrix weight. { Despite this, it would be interesting to know whether the weak type/truncation method used in \cite{LN,LMPT} can be used to prove results related to the ones proved in this paper.}